BrianGenisio/win-io/development-environment.md

 Finder > Go > Connect To Server
 Server Address: smb://192.168.2.2/C$

-How do I get access to that file system from my bash shell?
+The file system is available from the command line at "/Volumes/C$"